-- praise and reward system, - through relationships student to student, adult to student and adult to adult across the school. - We aim to 'live' what is learnt and apply it to everyday situations in the school community. - Class tutors/ a dedicated PSHE Team deliver the weekly lessons.
+- praise and reward system, - through relationships student to student, adult to student and adult to adult across the school. - We aim to 'live' what is learnt and apply it to everyday situations in the school community. - Class tutors/a dedicated PSHEE Team deliver the weekly lessons. - Each lesson has a timetabled slot/slots each week.